dgreat354/bookshelf-api/README.md

 # bookshelf-api
-Make a simple CRUD backend web API using Node JS and Hapi JS framework
+Make a simple bookshelf backend web API using Node JS and Hapi JS framework